 Fixed term 3 years offering a considerable scope for innovation and academic development

-• PhD or equivalent experience in Computer Sciences, Mathematics, Statistics, or Bioinformatics with a strong background in the design, development, and application of neural networks, Candidates from related disciplines with a sound and proven track record in this field and excellent programming skills are encouraged to apply.
+• PhD (or near to completion) or equivalent experience in Computer Sciences, Mathematics, Statistics, or Bioinformatics with a strong background in the design, development, and application of neural networks, Candidates from related disciplines with a sound and proven track record in this field and excellent programming skills are encouraged to apply.

 • Apply cutting-edge AI & machine learning approaches within a real-world clinical setting in close cooperation with medical experts.